forestgrape/coronavirus/economics.md

 The work is per credit and not per amount of credit.
 Therefor handing out small credits is often not lucrative for financial institutions.

-### Goal
+### Goals
+#### Design Goals
+* Give everybody opportunities to choose the preferred (economic) life-style:
+  * going for further educations for
+    * an academic pathway
+    * acquiring skills for a new career/jobs/changing branches
+  * going straight to work and getting shares of business either by owning/co-owning or buying shares of a friends business, the favorite local business or any other business.
+* The goal of Universal Capital Services is not equality in every aspect e.g. not equal wealth and thus not redistribution of wealth.
+#### Implementation Goals
-Make capital services available to everybody by designing a framework which makes it attractive to hand out small and medium size funds.
+* Make capital services available to everybody by designing a framework which makes it attractive to hand out small and medium size funds.

 ### Experiences with increased Availability of Capital Services
 * Community Reinvestment Act (CRA) in the US: federal regulator rate banks how well they invest into different neighborhoods especially if they invest into low- or mid-income communities.
 The rating is considered for approval of bank mergers, acquisitions and such.
 (W Kenton, updated 18.8.2020, investopedia.com)